jgmotta98/spectra-scraper/files/README.md

 To ensure the clicks were accurately placed, you can inspect the [temporary files folder](/temp_files/), which should contain two images: one displaying the SDBS numbers and the other showing the compound names.

-The numbers and names will be sequentially saved to the existing [csv file](/IR_spectral_data/comp_sdbs_no.csv).
+The numbers and names will be sequentially saved to the existing [CSV file](/IR_spectral_data/comp_sdbs_no.csv).
 To conclude the data extraction process, provide confirmation through the console:

     Continue capturing? (y/n)